-Senior racing can be sub-classified by Event Bands which are defined by the Organising Committee after entries have closed.
+Senior racing can be sub-classified by Event Bands (based on ranking points) which are defined by the Organising Committee after entries have closed.

 4-2-1 Lightweight Class

 - a.
 Lightweight events may be held in event bands based on ranking points. - b.
 Lightweight competition and wins will attract ranking points as for all Senior competition.